iterative/dvc/README.rst

 #.
 Helps manage experiments with Git tags/branches and **metrics** tracking.

-**DVC** aims to replace spreadsheet and document sharing tools (such as Excel or Google Docs) frequently as both knowledge repositories and team ledgers.
+**DVC** aims to replace spreadsheet and document sharing tools (such as Excel or Google Docs) frequently used as both knowledge repositories and team ledgers.
 DVC also replaces both ad-hoc scripts to track, move, and deploy different model versions and ad-hoc data file suffixes and prefixes.